manelleong/odin-recipes/README.md

 # odin-recipes

 This is the first project from the odin project.
-It is a basic recipe website without the use of anything but html.
+It is a basic recipe website built for practicing html and css fundamentals.